Smava bank login hero image

 Smava bank login detailed view

-The registration process at smava ends with a feature encouraging customers to log into their bank accounts to instantly verify their financial information and access exclusive benefits.
+The registration process at smava ends with a feature encouraging customers to log into their bank accounts to verify their financial information and access exclusive benefits instantly.
 The first version of the implemented feature lacked optimizations for better communication and conversion.
 Customers felt we were stripping them down without us telling them why.

-This feature offers both, customers and the business, great advantages.
-Customers can get far more accurate offers at better rates, with less paperwork as the banks will automatically verify the information from their bank account.
-The business can spend less on manual labour like calling people, advising them, or handling documents, while growing at the same time the number of self-service customers.
-This feature unlocks a big path of digitalization for us.
+This feature offers both customers and the business great advantages.
+Customers can get far more accurate offers at better rates with less paperwork, as the banks will automatically verify the information from their bank account.
+The business can spend less on manual labor like calling people, advising them, or handling documents while growing at the same time the number of self-service customers.
+This feature unlocks a wide path of digitalization for us.

 In the original implementation of the feature we relied on calling this feature a Tip, hoping customers would read the paragraphs and thus feel compelled to use their bank account login.